 Sometimes, just watching someone else go through these moments can be a learning experience.
 Seeing someone survive insurmountable odds or overcoming impossible obstacles can give you a new perspective on life.
 Which is why watching movies about these life-changing moments can be so powerful.

 If you’re interested in watching inspiring movies that deal with the ups and downs life throws at us, then keep reading.
 As we explore seven movies that may just change your life.
 For good, and forever.
+Just ensure that you don’t watch the movies on your smartphone.

 At the lowest point of his life, penniless and having lost his wife, Chris Gardner (Will Smith) and his young son (Jaden Smith) are playing basketball together.
 Jaden reveals to his father that his dream is to become a star basketball player some day.
 It’s a dream that Chris immediately shoots down without thinking.